strmprivacy/docs/docs/01-overview/02-pii.md

 > _Art.
 4(1)_
 >
-> Personal data are any information which are related to an identified or
+> 'personal data' means any information relating to an identified or identifiable natural person ('data subject')

-> identifiable natural person.
+This breaks down into the following:
+- _Personal Data_: any information, directly or indirectly, that can be traced back to an individual.
+- _Data Subject_: the person to whom the data belongs and who should determine what happens with the data.

 # Processing of data